jfordnull/CIV-III-Project-Space/README.md

  * The nebula skybox is a [paid asset](https://assetstore.unity.com/packages/2d/textures-materials/sky/8k-nebulas-10-maps-65403) we optimized/compressed.
  * While the material/texture for the player's hands was created by us, the hand models are from the [Oculus developer website.](https://developer.oculus.com/downloads/package/oculus-hand-models/)

  We recommended opening this project in Unity to see for yourself how the gameobjects interact in our scene.
+We also recommend experiencing the latest build of the project on your headset.
+[That's this file in the root directory.](https://github.com/jfordnull/CIV-III-Project-Space/blob/main/PS4.3.6.apk)

+If you're unfamiliar with SideQuest, it's a useful third party for installing apks to the headset.
+[You can find it here,](https://sidequestvr.com/setup-howto) just make sure you scroll down and select Advanced Installer.
+[This documentation explains how to install the apk.](https://innovate.it.miami.edu/_assets/pdf/tutorial-for-installing-app.pdf)